google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 Guarded allocations are set up based on the sample interval.
-After expiration of the sample interval, the next allocation through the main allocator (SLAB or SLUB) returns a guarded allocation from the KFENCE object pool.
+After expiration of the sample interval, the next allocation through the main allocator (SLAB or SLUB) returns a guarded allocation from the KFENCE object pool (allocation sizes up to PAGE_SIZE are supported).
 At this point, the timer is reset, and the next allocation is set up after the expiration of the interval.
 To "gate" a KFENCE allocation through the main allocator's fast-path without overhead, KFENCE relies on static branches via the static keys infrastructure.
 The static branch is toggled to redirect the allocation to KFENCE.

 KFENCE objects each reside on a dedicated page, at either the left or right page boundaries selected at random.
 The pages to the left and right of the